 We encourage children to visit, however, we ask you to alert the charge nurse to anyone visiting the facility under the age 12.

-Mail is delivered to residents personally on a daily basis except for weekends and holidays.
+Mail will be delivered to residents on a daily basis except for weekends and holidays.

 Discovery Care Centre

 601 No 10th St

 We also have a handy “send a greeting to a loved one” option on our website.
 When it arrives in our email box we will print it and hand deliver it to your loved one.